 Someone Who Truly Loves You Offers Calm And Certainty

-Someone who truly loves you will make you laugh, will share their happiness with you, and will offer you comfort and certainty in place of your fears, your worries and your sorrows.
-These are the principles of a healthy love.
+Someone who truly loves you will make you laugh, will share their happiness with you.
+They will offer you comfort and certainty instead of fear, worry, and sorrow.
+These are the foundations of healthy love.

-We all know that it’s not always easy to find an emotionally mature person like this.
-It’s difficult to find someone who offers us a real sense of security, where there is no room for deception or half-truths.
+We all know that it’s not always easy to find a person who’s emotionally mature enough to offer this.
+It’s difficult to find someone who can give you a real sense of security, without using deception or half-truths.

-But there’s something we must be very clear about from the beginning: it goes without saying that we must always try to offer others what we need ourselves.
-In turn, we must always be clear about what we deserve – and that means being clear with ourselves as well as with others.
+But there’s something we must be very clear about from the beginning.
+It goes without saying that you must be willing to meet the needs of your significant other as well.
+Additionally, you should always be clear about what you deserve.
+This involves being clear with yourself as well as with others.

 The relationships that stand out are the ones in which both parties feel calm and relaxed enough to be their true selves.
-It can be a magical and exceptional experience that offers gives us great satisfaction, and enhances our personal well-being.
+It can be a magical and exceptional experience that provides you with great satisfaction and enhances your personal well-being.

-Since it’s such a complex subject, it’s worth reflecting on for a while.
+Since it’s such a complex subject, it’s worth reflecting on these matters for a while.

-Hearing someone is not the same as listening to someone – that’s something we all know.
-In love, above all we all need to feel that we are being heard and understood.
+Hearing someone isn’t the same as listening to someone – we all know that.
+When in a relationship, we need, above all, to feel that we are being heard and understood.

 - That’s not to say, of course, that you have to agree with your partner on every single thing – that would be almost impossible!
 However, what’s important is that you know how to make each other feel heard and reach some kind of agreement in the end, even if you’re not of the same opinion.

-When we’re not communication experts, for example, it’s common to keep quiet about the little things that annoy us, waiting for the other person to guess or intuit them, almost by magic.
+When you’re not the best at communication, for example, it’s common to keep quiet about the little things that annoy you, waiting for the your partner to guess or intuit them, almost by magic.

 This method doesn’t make sense.
-Instead, we must learn to say what bothers or worries us at the moment when it bothers or worries us, and not wait until it’s already too late.
+Instead, you have to learn to talk about what bothers or worries you as soon as it comes up.
+Don’t wait until it’s already too late.

-Nobody deserves a love based on uncertainties or blackmail.
-No one deserves a love that leaves you living in fear that the other person will leave you at any minute.
+Nobody deserves a relationship based on uncertainties or blackmail.
+No one deserves a relationship where you’re living in fear that the other person will leave you at any minute.

 No solid and mature relationship can be built on quicksand.

-A mature love comes about in that space of calm and shelter where you don’t have to fear anything, where there is no fear or doubt about whether we’ll still be loved tomorrow, or if we’ll feel worthy of the respect of our partner.
+A mature relationship require a calm space where you don’t have to fear anything, where there’s no fear or doubt about whether you’ll still be loved tomorrow, or if you’ll feel worthy of the respect of your partner.

-In this space, we talk a lot about the need to be able to shape the path of our own destinies, to keep our strongest love for ourselves, and to fiercely guard a sense of personal security that allows us to live how we want to and make our own decisions without letting the opinions of others influence us too much.
+In this space, we talk a lot about the need to be able to shape the path of your own destiny, to keep your strongest love for yourself, and to fiercely guard a sense of personal security that allows you to live how you want to and make your own decisions without letting the opinions of others influence you too much.

-Maintaining a strong relationship means having a firm commitment and investing ourselves each and every day, trusting and valuing the other person.
+Maintaining a strong relationship means having a firm commitment and investing in yourself each and every day.
+You also need to trust and value your partner.

-It’s normal to care deeply about what our partner thinks of us – that’s why any critical or contemptuous comments about goals, desires or the way we spend our time is often very painful.
+It’s normal to care deeply about what your partner thinks of you – that’s why any critical or contemptuous comments about goals, desires or the way you spend our time is often very painful.

 We have to bear in mind that to love someone is to know how to respect the other person and shine light on their personal projects.
 It enriches the relationship and enhances the personal growth of each person.

-It should go without saying that someone who deceives you, betrays you or lies to you on a daily basis is offering you a weak love that’s unworthy of the name.
+It should go without saying that someone who deceives you, betrays you, or lies to you is offering you a weak love that’s unworthy of the name.
 You don’t deserve it, you don’t need it, and it does nothing to dignify you as a person.

-Another thing that we must remember is that the person who is capable of lying to someone who he or she – supposedly – loves, does not love themselves either.
+Another thing that you must remember is someone who’s capable of lying to someone who he or she, supposedly, loves doesn’t even love his or herself.

 Something that is loved is supposed to be cared for as if it were a precious asset, a delicate treasure that must be guarded with attention and care.

-If you have forgiven a lie and the liar, you at least need to be cautious, and watch to see if the behavior repeats itself.
+If you have forgiven a lie and the liar, you at least need to be cautious and watch to see if the person repeats the behavior.

 Forgiveness can be good, but it’s important to remember that we don’t have to forgive everything.
-If we do, we may blame ourselves in the future for harm the other person does to us, because we didn’t set clear and brave limits.
+If we do, we may blame ourselves in the future for harm the other person does to us, because we didn’t set clear boundaries bravely.

-Never fall into false appearances just to please another person – the only thing that will achieve is a loss of self-esteem.
+Never pretend to be something you’re not just to please another person.
+The only thing this will get you is a loss of self-esteem.